Wall Street Analyst Initiated Rexford Industrial Realty Inc. [REXR]. What else is Wall St. saying

-Rexford Industrial Realty Inc. [NYSE: REXR] plunged by -$1.48 during the normal trading session on Thursday and reaching a high of $56.85 during the day while it closed the day at $55.11.
-The company report on April 5, 2023 that Rexford Industrial Announces $374 Million of Transaction Activity.
+Rexford Industrial Realty Inc. [NYSE: REXR] jumped around 1.18 points on Wednesday, while shares priced at $56.27 at the close of the session, up 2.14%.
+The company report on April 19, 2023 at 4:10 PM that Rexford Industrial Announces First Quarter 2023 Financial Results.

-– Three Industrial Property Acquisitions within Prime Infill Southern California Submarkets –– Year-to-Date Investments total $762 Million –.
+Rexford Industrial Realty, Inc. (the “Company” or “Rexford Industrial”) (NYSE: REXR), a real estate investment trust (“REIT”) focused on creating value by investing in and operating industrial properties within Southern California infill markets, today announced financial and operating results for the first quarter of 2023.

 Top 5 EV Tech Stocks to Buy for 2023